Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

 \subsection{Contributions}

-The contributions of the present work are as follows: \begin{enumerate} \item The present work proposes a novel OA-SMPC framework to adaptively relax the state constraints for nominal MPC computation, rather than tightening the constraints like most previous works to further aid in reducing conservativeness.
-To the best of the author's knowledge, works based on adaptive relaxation for the nominal MPC computation to satisfy chance constraints in closed-loop is limited in the literature.
-Under the adaptive relaxation rule of the present work, which is updated online based on past constraint violations, it is proven that the time-average of the constraint violations converges to the maximum allowable violation probability under an ideal control policy assumption similar to~\cite{IEEE_1}.
+The contributions of the present work are as follows: \begin{enumerate} \item To the best of the author's knowledge, the present work's adaptive state constraint relaxation framework is limited in the literature as compared to the more common adaptive state constraint tightening.
+Under the novel adaptive relaxation rule of the present work, it is proven that the time-average of the constraint violations asymptotically converges to the maximum allowable violation probability under an ideal control policy assumption similar to~\cite{IEEE_1}.
 However, a rigorous proof is provided here which was not provided in~\cite{IEEE_1}.
-The critical region for our work, which is related to the convergence properties (see discussion about critical region in Section~\ref{lit_review}), is smaller than~\cite{IEEE_1} and allows for more relaxed conditions for guaranteeing convergence.
+Also, for practical implementation (i.e., without the simplifying ideal control policy assumption), while the proposed method cannot guarantee the aforementioned convergence, it still encourages it.

-\item The present work also proves the asymptotic convergence of the time-average of the constraint violations even without any simplifying assumptions.
+\item The present work also proves that the the time-average of the constraint violations exhibits martingale-like behavior asymptotically for practical implementation .

 \item The present work does not require either any a-priori assumption about the probability distribution of the uncertainty set or its statistics, or sample uncertainties from historical data.
+The present work is also robust to significant violation of chance constraints under time-varying uncertainty distribution for practical implementation, provided an additional post-processing step is incorporated.

-\item Previous works considered aggregate constraint violations, without any additional preference for the time when violations should occur.
-However, for the case study presented in this work (i.e., economic MG dispatch with demand charges), it becomes critical, if necessary, to preferentially be able to violate BESS state constraints during a predefined on-peak period from 16:00 to 21:00~h, to reduce grid import power peaks, as OPDC (on-peak demand charges levied on the maximum grid import between 16:00-21:00~h of all days of the month) are charged on top of NCDC (non-coincident demand charges levied on the maximum grid import for the whole month).
-The present work incorporates operational adjustments in the online adaptive relaxation rule to account for temporal preference in state constraint violation.
-Additionally, unlike the methods in~\cite{Guo2018,IEEE_1}, the present method prevents excessive overcharging/overdischarging of the BESS to correct for large forecast uncertainties in real-time by an additional post-processing step, which otherwise might harm the BESS and leave the MG vulnerable for future demand peaks.
+\item The present work incorporates operational adjustments in the online adaptive relaxation rule to account for temporal preference in state constraint violation, which is critical for economic MG dispatch.
+Additionally, unlike the methods in~\cite{Guo2018,IEEE_1}, the present method prevents excessive overcharging/overdischarging of the BESS to correct for large forecast uncertainties in real-time by the post-processing step, which otherwise might harm the BESS and leave the MG vulnerable for future demand peaks.